2016–17 Sri Lanka Football Premier League

-2016–17 is the 32nd Sri Lanka Football Premier League season.
+2016–17 was the 32nd season of Sri Lanka Football Premier League.

-The defending champions are Colombo Football Club.
-They have regained the champions title for the second time by defeating Renown SC 3–1 in the championship round.
+The defending champions Colombo Football Club regained the title for the second time by defeating Renown SC 3–1 in the championship round.

 Teams Allocation

 If this season is playing according to the previous season.
 The competition was played with 18 teams.
 The teams were divided into two groups of nine.
 The teams played round robin matches and the four group best teams of each group qualified for the Final Stage.
 In that stage all the eight teams will play round robin matches and the team that take first place in the group will be the Champions.Pelicans SC, Highlanders SC, Kalutara Park SC and Don Bosco were relegated in the previous tournament.